 2. Transcribe Text from a Handwritten List

-Sometimes ideas come quickly, and you jot them down on a piece of paper.
-If you want to share that list with a colleague or save it for a while, Keep can transcribe it from handwritten notes.
+Sometimes ideas pop into your head quickly, so you end up jotting them down on a piece of paper.
+If you want to share that list with a colleague or save it for later, Keep can transcribe it from your handwritten notes.

-5. Tap the three dots at the top.
+- Tap the three dots in the top right.